 Registered Staff Hours

 To pair with its relatively modest overall score, we gave this facility an A+ for our inspections rating.
 This is far better than the facility's overall grade.
 Inspection ratings account for a host of factors found on a nursing home's inspection report.
 One key criteria we consider is the number and severity of deficiencies.
 Facilities with better scores in this area usually have few of these severe deficiencies.
 Amazingly, this was one of the few nursing homes in the country that had no deficiencies whatsoever on its inspection report.
 This is very impressive.
-You really can't do much better than a deficiency-free inspection report.
+This is definitely a great sign for this nursing home.

 Long-term Care Quality